Veeam Backup & Replication

 How Does ExaGrid Achieve the Fastest Backups, Shortest Backup Window, and Offsite Replication to Meet Your RPOs?

-ExaGrid enables organizations to meet their backup windows and ensures that critical data is replicated offsite within the Recovery Point Objective (RPO) using Adaptive Deduplication and landing zones.
+ExaGrid enables organizations to meet their backup windows and ensures that critical data is replicated offsite within the Recovery Point Objective (RPO) using Adaptive Deduplication and Landing Zones.

 Data deduplication is highly compute intensive, so when performed during the backup window, it slows down ingest performance, lengthening the backup window and delaying replication.
 The result: missed RPOs.
+ExaGrid uses a disk-cache Landing Zone for fast backups and restores (performance tier) and then tiers the long-term retention data down to a deduplicated data repository.

-This unique combination of a landing zone with adaptive deduplication provides the fastest backup performance, resulting in the shortest backup window as well as a strong disaster recovery point (RPO).
+This unique combination of a Landing Zone with adaptive deduplication provides the fastest backup performance, resulting in the shortest backup window as well as a strong disaster recovery point (RPO).

 What About Restore Performance?